Updated on March 26th, 2020 by Josh Arnold

 Profit growth will also follow, as AbbVie expects the transaction to be 10% accretive to adjusted earnings-per-share over the first full year following the close of the transaction, with peak accretion of greater than 20%.

-Since this is significantly higher than AbbVie’s 2019 financial guidance of $8.78 in adjusted earnings-per-share and does not account for any synergies, we believe that the merger will indeed be accretive for AbbVie, especially if the company can achieve its target $2 billion in synergies post-merger.
+Since this is significantly higher than AbbVie’s 2020 financial guidance of ~$9.66 in adjusted earnings-per-share and does not account for any synergies, we believe that the merger will indeed be accretive for AbbVie, especially if the company can achieve its target $2 billion in synergies post-merger.

-Lastly, the stock has a current dividend yield of 6.0%, a very high yield resulting from both a declining share price and the company’s high rate of dividend growth.
+Lastly, the stock has a current dividend yield of 7.0%, a very high yield resulting from both a declining share price and the company’s high rate of dividend growth.
 AbbVie is a Dividend Aristocrat, and has a highly impressive track record of dividend increases.